 - Server log files or other automatically generated content

-When Google visits your website, you should let it see the website just as a human user would see it.
-A great tool to help you with this is Google’s own URL Inspection tool.
-This tool is found in Google’s search console.
-Here is IQnection’s, however you won’t’ be able to access our page, but this will take you to yours if you have an account setup.
+When Google visits your website, let it see the website just as a human user would see it.
+A great tool to help you with this is Google’s URL Inspection Tool, which you can find in the Google Search Console.

-In your website’s sources code, there are a number of things that you can do to help both people and Google understand your content.
-Here are a few places to look;
+In your website’s sources code, there are several things that you can do to help both people and Google understand your content.
+Here are a few places to look:

-A <title> tag tells both human users and Google what the topic of a page is.
+A <title> tag tells both human users and Google about the topic of a page.
 The <title> tag should be placed within the <head> element of the HTML.
-It is important that you create a unique title for each page of your website.
+You must create a unique title for each page of your website.
 Please do not copy and paste the same title from one page to the next.

 The purpose of a description tag is twofold.
-First, it gives Google a brief summary of what the page is about.
+First, it gives Google a quick summary of the page.
 Second, the description tag will show up in Google’s SERP results page, and therefore it needs to be human-readable and written in a way that encourages someone to visit your website.

 Description meta tags should be a sentence or two, or even a short paragraph.
 Just like the <title> tag, the description meta tag is placed within the <head> element of your HTML document.

 We also recommend that you have a unique description tag for each page of your website.
-Doing so helps both human users and Google know what your page is about.
+Doing so helps both human users and Google know what they can expect to find on your page.